OEUgwi06/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the permission to the file hello as
+sets the mode of the file hello to